ryan-taylor/pars0n/README.md

 Parson supports three output formats:

 1. `raw`: Outputs the raw JSON result of the query
-2. `google_cloud_ai`: Formats the output to be compatible with Google Cloud AI processing (default)
+2. `google_cloud_ai`: Formats the output to be compatible with Google Cloud AI processing
 3. `pretty_json`: Outputs the result as pretty-printed JSON

 To specify the output format, use the `--format` option followed by one of the above format names.
+If you don't specify a format, you'll be prompted to choose one interactively.

 ## JSON File Locations